ehsanmirmohammadi1387-py/number-guessing-game/README.md

 - Detects clowns who type letters instead of numbers 🎪
 - Saves your game data (name, guess count) in a dictionary
 - Option to play again... if you dare
-- United Nations called — they said your IQ lowered the global average 📉
+- Guinness called — they approved you as (THE DUMBEST PERSON IN THE WORLD) 📉

 ## 🛠️ Tech Stack
 - Python 3.x